CyberBrainiac1/RoboticHand/README.md

 # Robotic Hand Project

 This project is a 3D-printed robotic hand designed to mimic human finger flexion using a tendon-based mechanism.
 Each finger uses a servo to pull a string routed through the joints, allowing the finger to curl smoothly.
-A Raspberry Pi Zero 2 W paired with a 16-channel PWM HAT controls all six servos.
+A Raspberry Pi 4b paired with a 16-channel PWM HAT controls all six servos.

 ---